I’ve never been much of a sneak. Besides the whole moral dilemma, I’m just no good at it!

 What’s even more beautiful about this recipe, is that the leftover meatballs freeze beautifully.

-To freeze the leftover meatballs (if ya’ have any!) let them cool on the baking sheet, then pop the baking sheet into the freezer to let the meatballs freeze solid.
-Place the frozen meatballs into the containers, press on the lid, then send ‘em back into the frozen tundra.
+To freeze the leftover meatballs let them cool on the baking sheet, then pop the baking sheet into the freezer to let the meatballs freeze solid.
+Place the frozen meatballs into freezer bags or containers.
 To reheat, just crack the lid and microwave for 4-5 minutes, or bake for 25-30 minutes at 350 degrees on a sheet pan.